 Can I choose which styles/Grades will come in my Container?

 From time of order until time of delivery you can expect the whole process to take 60-65 days.
 The first 30 days are for production with the last 30-35 days assigned for shipping.
-The more complex an order (IE. number of polymers, variety roll lengths/widths/durometers involved) will likely increase the lead time.
+The more complex an order (number of polymers, roll varieties lengths/widths/durometers) will likely increase the lead time.

 Who is responsible for the Customs, Duties, and Taxes?